Garbaz/Blog/_posts/2023-11-02-Energy-plus-Predictor.md

 So, we have not choice but to model the actual distribution and sample from it, right?

-The good news is that this problem where we have some distribution $\pi$ for which we can compute $p_{\pi}(\cdot)$, but do not have any way to directly produce representative samples, is quite common.
+The good news is that this problem where we have some distribution $$\pi$$ for which we can compute $$p_{\pi}(\cdot)$$, but do not have any way to directly produce representative samples, is quite common.
 Consequently, much thought has been invested over the past decades into coming up with approaches to solve it.
 Today, there is a wealth of off-the-shelf algorithms that we could choose from.
 The bad news is that, every such algorithm comes with many prerequisites and caveats.
 There is no silver bullet when it comes to sampling procedures.

 And these caveats are not just theoretical imperfections.
-In the end, in one way or another, these algorithms have no choice but to somehow pull values out of some (oh so cleverly crafted) hat at will and check how probable these values are under the given distribution $\pi$.
-The wonkier the shape of the probability landscape under $\pi$, the difficulter it becomes to effectively do this pulling out the hat procedure.
+In the end, in one way or another, these algorithms have no choice but to somehow pull values out of some (oh so cleverly crafted) hat at will and check how probable these values are under the given distribution $$\pi$$.
+The wonkier the shape of the probability landscape under $$\pi$$, the difficulter it becomes to effectively do this pulling out the hat procedure.
 As a consequence, it generally requires many sampling steps to actually get values representative of our distribution.

 So, here's what I would like to argue in this blog post:

-We need to learn both a function $predict \in \mathcal{S} \times \mathcal{S} \rightarrow \mathbb{R}$ modelling the actual distribution of possible continuations, and a function $expect(s') \approx \mathbb{E}_{predict}(s | s')$ modelling the expectation of possible continuations.
+We need to learn both a function $$predict \in \mathcal{S} \times \mathcal{S} \rightarrow \mathbb{R}$$ modelling the actual distribution of possible continuations, and a function $$expect(s') \approx \mathbb{E}_{predict}(s | s')$$ modelling the expectation of possible continuations.

 Why?

-## $predict$ and $expect$
+## $$predict$$ and $$expect$$

 To go back to the example scenario given earlier with the playing card about to be revealed.
 Our system modelling the expected value of the next video frame produces a blurry mess of a playing card, which of course is not actually a possible next value.
 The thing is though, this blurry mess of a prediction is not any old blurry mess.
 It is a blurry mess that is quite close to the actually possible continuations, sitting in a valley of low probability (or hill of high energy, same same) in between high probability values.

 As I said earlier, in general, sampling procedures have a hard time with rocky probability terrain, and require significant time to converge to good samples.
 But the thing is, a big factor for many of these procedures in determining how fast it will converge is the choice of starting point.

-So we have a function $predict$ which gives us a distribution we want to sample from, and a function $expect$ which gives us a value that is, ideally, close to some high-probability values, even if itself is of low-probability.
+So we have a function $$predict$$ which gives us a distribution we want to sample from, and a function $$expect$$ which gives us a value that is, ideally, close to some high-probability values, even if itself is of low-probability.
 Ergo:

 *¿Por Qué No Los Dos?*

-Compute the expected value with $expect$, and take it as a starting point to sample from the distribution given by $predict$.
+Compute the expected value with $$expect$$, and take it as a starting point to sample from the distribution given by $$predict$$.